 Dimethyl Labeling

 The dimethyl labeling technique uses a reagent mixture (i.e., cyanoborohydride and formaldehyde in their unlabeled and stable isotope-labeled forms) to tag primary amines (i.e., the N-terminus and the ε-amino group of lysine) in proteins or peptides.
 This is a fast, straightforward, and inexpensive approach to conduct 2- or 3-plex quantitative proteomic analyses of a variety of sample types (e.g., lysate, tissue).
-To facilitate such experiments (example provided in Application Note 38), CIL is pleased to offer a variety of reductive methylation reagents.
+To facilitate reductive amination reactions in quantitative proteome profiling (example provided in App Note 38), CIL is pleased to offer a variety of chemical tagging reagents.

 Yan, X.; Sun, L.; Dovichi, N.J.; et al. 2020.
 Minimal deuterium isotope effects in quantitation of dimethyl-labeled complex proteomes analyzed with capillary zone electrophoresis/mass spectrometry.
 Electrophoresis, 41(15), 1374-1378.
 PMID: 32548848